0x100/liquibase-backup-spring-boot-starter/README.md

 # About

-In theory supports all databases which supported by the Liquibase library: PostgreSQL, Oracle, Microsoft SQL Server, MySQL, H2, Apache Derby, HSQLDB (HyperSQL), DB2, Firebird, MariaDB, Sybase, SQLite.
+In theory this solution supports all databases which supported by the Liquibase library: `PostgreSQL, Oracle, Microsoft SQL Server, MySQL, H2, Apache Derby, HSQLDB (HyperSQL), DB2, Firebird, MariaDB, Sybase, SQLite`.

 # Steps to start using the starter